 - Only one quarter of this energy is electricity.
-Petrol and diesel combined had the biggest share at 55% of the total.
+Petrol and diesel combined had the biggest share at 55 percent of the total.

-- These fuels were the least efficiently used, with only 14% of their total energy being turned into useful power.
+- These fuels were the least efficiently used, with only 14 percent of their total energy being turned into useful power.

-- Overall, Ōtaki is only 37% efficient.
+- Overall, Ōtaki is only 37 percent efficient.
 This shows a huge potential for improving energy efficiency.

 - Ōtaki produces some of its own renewable energy – firewood, sourced mainly locally.
-This makes up 6.5%.
+This makes up 6.5 percent.
 All other energy comes from outside Greater Ōtaki.

 Green Chip identifies energy saving solutions, such as home insulation, better heating, cutting down on car use and LED lighting as some of the best ways to reduce energy demand in Ōtaki.